-Rachel Friedman joined the Population Council in May 2013 and serves as the senior managing editor of the Council’s two scholarly journals: Population and Development Review (PDR) and Studies in Family Planning (SFP).
+Rachel Friedman serves as the senior managing editor of the Council’s two scholarly journals: Population and Development Review (PDR) and Studies in Family Planning (SFP).

-Friedman received her BA and MA from the University of Pennsylvania and her MFA from Rutgers-Newark.
+Friedman received her BA and MA from the University of Pennsylvania and her MFA in Nonfiction from Rutgers-Newark.